AntonBaukin/embeddy/docs/springer.md

 ### Springer Bean Factory

-As it were mentioned, standard Spring is not able to provide for a prototype bean any data on where the bean is injected (the hosting bean), and what is the injecting declaration: what annotations, or what Java template arguments (classes) is has.
+As it was mentioned, standard Spring is not able to provide for a prototype bean any data on where the bean is injected (the hosting bean), and what is the injecting declaration: what annotations, or what Java template arguments (classes) is has.
 Still, this information is available at the runtime.